MasterChef Thailand season 6

 MasterChef Thailand season 6 is the sixth season of MasterChef Thailand, the Thai version of the competitive reality TV series MasterChef.
 The show premiered on Channel 7 on June 11, 2023.
 Pasan Svastivatana, Kwantip Devakula and Pongtawat Chalermkittichai all returned as judges in this season.
 Piyathida Mittiraroch also returned as the host.
+This season is a twist from the original MasterChef, and it will focus on only traditional Thai cuisine rather than going worldwide.